Infection & Disease, Vaccines

 Respiratory Syncytial Virus, or RSV, has long been a known cause of bronchiolitis in infants and children under age two.
 Bronchiolitis is an infection of the smaller airways of the lung.
 It can be caused by several different viruses, but the most well known is RSV.
 I have discussed bronchiolitis in a previous article, which you can find here.

-We are revisiting bronchiolitis, and RSV in particular, due to some new developments in research and treatments with vaccines that have been recently revealed and approved.
+We are revisiting bronchiolitis, and RSV in particular, due to some new developments in research and treatments with vaccines that were approved last year.
 RSV is one of the most common causes of hospitalization in infants less than a year old, many due to difficulty with keeping oxygen levels up, or due to dehydration if they are struggling to eat and drink adequately through their congestion.

 Symptoms of RSV